0xtimsb/zed/docs/src/completions.md

 Once you have configured an Edit Prediction provider, you can start using edit prediction in your code.
 Edit prediction will appear as you type, and you can accept them by pressing `tab` or `enter` or hide them by pressing `esc`.

-There are a number of actions/shortcuts available to interact with inline completions:
+There are a number of actions/shortcuts available to interact with edit predictions:

-- `editor: accept inline completion` (`tab`): To accept the current inline completion
+- `editor: accept edit prediction` (`tab`): To accept the current edit prediction
-- `editor: accept partial inline completion` (`ctrl-cmd-right`): To accept the current inline completion up to the next word boundary
+- `editor: accept partial edit prediction` (`ctrl-cmd-right`): To accept the current edit prediction up to the next word boundary
-- `editor: show inline completion` (`alt-tab`): Trigger an inline completion request manually
+- `editor: show edit prediction` (`alt-tab`): Trigger an edit prediction request manually
-- `editor: next inline completion` (`alt-tab`): To cycle to the next inline completion
+- `editor: next edit prediction` (`alt-tab`): To cycle to the next edit prediction
-- `editor: previous inline completion` (`alt-shift-tab`): To cycle to the previous inline completion
+- `editor: previous edit prediction` (`alt-shift-tab`): To cycle to the previous edit prediction

 ### Disabling Edit Prediction